hoostus/beancount-asset-transfer-plugin/README.md

 Lots from the source account are iterated in LIFO order -- your most recent lots will the first ones transferred.

-Each lot will have its own Transaction generated.
+A single Transaction will be generated for the entire transfer.

-Each Transaction will have a pair of Postings.
+Each Transaction will have a pair of Postings for each lot being transferred.
 One debiting the lot from the source account and the other crediting it to the target account.

 The Transaction has
 * the flag 'T' (for transfer)